 Why we do what we do.
 Well, for starters I want to thank you for stopping by.
 Our Mission and our desire to help animals in need has driven us to start our rescue.
 In the area we are founded in we have found many animals needing life saving intervention.
 Our desire to help these animals in need has driven us to the brink at times.
 However we stay positive that we can continue with our work.
-With volunteers, donors, adopters and the continued support we will thrive.
+With volunteers, donors, adopters and the continued support of our community we will thrive.

 So here we are trying to stop the ugly cycle of discarded pets, "family members".

 Animals are at our mercy when it comes to their care.
 So we would like to one day be in a position to help other families pay their vet bills, alter their pets free of charge, and give life saving vaccines.